 1. A simple person has an open door on his brain.
-Every goes in and then everything goes out.[7]
+Every goes in and then everything goes out.
 To use computer terminology, the person who has no anti-virus protection.
-He believes everything he hears.
+He takes in everything he hears.
 "A simple man believes anything (Prov.
 14:15)."
 Consequently, "The simple inherit folly (Prov.
 14:18)."

 If you want to know why our country is in a moral free-fall, here it is.
 It's not a lack of knowledge (we've got more educational opportunities than ever).
 The problem is we've forgotten how to close the doors on our brains.
-To the contrary, society urges us to be open-minded, promoting whole-scale tolerance and acceptance.
-Society says to forget about convictions and absolute standards of right and wrong, asserting that everything is right if you think it's right.
-And so drugs are rampant, sexually transmitted diseases are rampant, violent crime is rampant, the tragic consequences of having an open door on the brain.
+In fact, society actually urges us to be open-minded and promotes whole-scale tolerance and acceptance.
+We're told to forget about absolute standards of right and wrong, and assured that everything is right if you think it's right.
+And so drugs are rampant, sexually transmitted diseases are rampant, violent crime is rampant, the tragic consequences of living with a revolving door on the brain.

-Is there a solution?
+Can a person please God in times like these?
 Absolutely!
-What is it?
 David says that God's Word "makes wise the simple."
 In other words...